$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 -

 Review the output to confirm successful ingestion.
-A typical response after ingestion includes the number of text chunks inserted and any warnings or errors.
+A typical response includes file or chunk counts and any warnings or errors.

 -